COVID-19 Information Resources & Contacts

 - National Public Radio

-With the exception of the Vail Pass Recpath, all sections of the paved Summit County Recreational Pathway system are plowed, swept, and open to the public Read on...
+With the exception of the Vail Pass and Fremont Pass Recpath, all sections of the paved Summit County Recreational Pathway System are plowed and open to the public Read on...